-The tutorial below was written in 2019 and gives you a step by step instructions as well as the list of supplies you will need.
+The tutorial below gives you a step by step instructions as well as the list of supplies you will need.
 I went back to Michael’s to see if they had the clear plastic star ornaments and sure enough they did.
 This year the stars are flatter and bigger so I decided to do collage ornaments (2 photos on each ornament) and I also purchased a plastic heart ornament and two unicorn ornaments.
 With the round ornaments shown in the photo above off Amazon (30 count) and the Mod Podge, you are looking at a cost of $16.00 total to make 30 hanging photo ornaments at .50 cents each which is a great value.

-Michaels currently has the ornaments at 40% off (week of 11/23/20)
+Michaels currently has the ornaments at 50% off (week of 12/01/24)

 Photos above: Lay the two photos out under each plastic star, mark with a pencil where you need to trim each photo and trim it and arrange the two photos to fit each star.